 Muay Thai front kick, also known as Muay Thai push kick, has a longer reach than any other strike in Muay Thai.
 Or any other strike in any martial art for that matter.

-Push kick is mainly used as a defensive strike in order to push your opponent back.
-Learn how to deliver it and how to defend yourself against push kick.
+Push kick is mainly used as a defensive weapon in order to push your opponent back.
+Learn how to deliver a push kick and how to defend yourself against it.

 The kick should be executed in one fluid motion:

-There are a few ways to do this:
+There are a few ways of doing this: